Adopting a Child from Korea FAQs

 Is Travel Required?

 Travel is required.
 Parents will take two trips, each lasting about 5 to 7 days.
-The first trip is to meet your child and appear before the Seoul Family Court for the adoption.
+The first trip is to meet your child and appear before the Seoul Family Court for adoption.
 The second trip is about four weeks later.
 This time you will bring your child home.
 Due to the pandemic, most families have opted to take one long trip lasting around 6-7 weeks due to mandatory quarantine requirements.
 This is expected to normalize in the coming months.
 You will finalize the adoption in Korea, and your child becomes a US citizen when he arrives in the United States.
 Korea is a modern, industrial nation.
 Western and American restaurants and amenities are readily available.
 While there, we strongly encourage our families to experience the wonderful cuisine and culture of Korea.

 What are the Eligibility Requirements?